Weequahic, Newark: Weequahic Park

 The jewel of the neighborhood is the 311 acre Olmsted Brothers-designed Weequahic Park.
 This park has a 2.2 mi rubberized jogging path around its 80 acre lake and Weequahic Golf Course, the oldest public golf course in the United States.
 It is listed on the state and federal registers of historic places.

-Elizabeth Avenue Corridor
+Highrises on Elizabeth Avenue

-Several highrise apartment buildings were built in the 1960s along the Elizabeth Avenue Corridor opposite the park.
+Several highrise apartment buildings, among the tallest buildings in Newark, were built in the 1960s along the Elizabeth Avenue corridor opposite the park.